 Almond Butter at Whole Foods

-“It’s $7.49 for a 16-ounce container and is super rich in protein,” said Tyler Read, CEO of Personal Trainer Pioneer.
+“A 16-ounce container is super rich in protein,” said Tyler Read, CEO of Personal Trainer Pioneer.
 “Perfect after-workout snack.
 Great with fruit.
 Apples are my favorite.”
+Right now, Whole Foods’ 365 brand has that jar of almond butter on sale for $7.99

 Bulk Cashews at Whole Foods